 - Where did my partner go? – I love my child incredibly, but my relationship with you is still a priority in itself, not merely as a framework for raising children.

 - I feel keenly the loss of the attention, energy, affection, and love you have shifted from me to our child.
 It can easily seem to me that you regard me as little more than a means to your ends.
 One parent said: “I go out in the world like a caveman who brings home the meat.
 I drop it at her feet, she says ‘thanks’ and goes back to our daughter.”
 It’s like I’m not in the room.
 And this shift in a parent’s attention away from his or her partner is made painfully concrete by the disinterest many have in sex.

-- Does my partner understand me? – I cannot make my partner understand me, but I can try to understand them: that much is in my power.
+- Does my partner understand me? – I cannot make my partner understand me, but I can try to understand them and have empathy for a partner: that much is in my power.
 I could ask them about the description of a partner just above.
 Or I could simply observe them for a while without any assumptions, wondering how it feels to be them deep down inside.

 - Since you give understanding to our children all day long, you might have “empathy fatigue.”
-So it may take a conscious decision to bring understanding to your partner.
+So it may take a conscious decision to bring understanding and have empathy for a partner.
 But if you do, I will notice your interest and appreciate it and be more empathic with you as well.
 And when the two of us have a better idea of the feelings and wants of each other, we will be more able to solve problems together.

 This article about empathy for a partner is adapted from the book Mother Nurture (2002) by Rick Hanson, Ph.D., Jan Hanson, M.S. and Ricki Pollycove, M.D.